 So what does it take to flawlessly pull off such a huge event?
 Setup commenced 4 months prior to the opening ceremonies.
-For the program's wireless mics, Steve and his team deployed 72 channels of Shure Axient AD4Q receivers arranged into 24 channels of Quadversity at the mains position at FOH, and 24 channels in a backup location under the stage on FOP in diversity mode.
+For the program's wireless mics, Steve and his team deployed 72 channels of Shure Axient AD4Q receivers arranged into 24 channels of Quadversity at the mains position at FOH, and 24 channels in a backup location under the performance stage in diversity mode.

 On the IEM side, Steve used 16 channels of PSM1000 for the high level performers along with 64 body packs.
 8 channels of Sennheiser SR2050s were used for the level 2 group performers along with 160 EK300 body packs.
 The mass cast (numbering in the thousands) carried FM broadcast packs.
 Any guesses how many batteries that might take and how many power "on" switches had to be checked?